A Brief History

 Oh, and the 5 records that topped the charts?
 They were, in descending order, “Can’t Buy Me Love,” Twist and Shout,” “She Loves You,” “I Want to Hold Your Hand” and “Please Please Me.”

 Needless to say, you can find the Beatles safely inducted in the Rock and Roll Hall of Fame and Museum in downtown Cleveland, Ohio, right where they belong.
-Feel free to give us your favorite Beatles songs.
-We’re sure you have at least one.
+Question for students (and subscribers): Feel free to give us your favorite Beatles songs.
+We are sure you have at least one.
+Please let us know in the comments section below this article.

 Your readership is much appreciated!